shrinerb/shrine/doc/plugins/derivation_endpoint.md

 ### Content Type

 The derivation response includes the [`Content-Type`] header.
-By default default its value will be inferred from the file extension of the derivative (using `Rack::Mime`).
+By default default its value will be inferred from the file extension of the generated derivative (using `Rack::Mime`).
 This can be overriden with the `:type` option:

 ```rb
 plugin :derivation_endpoint, type: -> { "image/webp" if name == :webp }